 A little further north, the Duluth Ice & Mixed Fest brings the party to Casket Quarry Park in early February.
 Although it’s only a few years old, the fest is an unmistakably good fit for Duluth, a city known as both an outdoor recreation hot spot, and as a hilly, snow-covered burg.
 Hearing that Duluth has an ice climbing festival makes sense in an unconscious, of-course-they-do kind of way, sort of like hearing that Minnesota has lakes.

 Since the 1970s, Casket Park has been a mainstay of the Duluth ice climbing scene—despite its ominous (and tongue-in-cheek) name—and these days the quarry has close to 20 ice and mixed (a combination of rock and ice climbing) routes where you can “hone your skills and dull your tips.”

 The Duluth festival, like Sandstone, offers co-ed and women’s-only clinics that range from introductory- to intermediate-level.
 Non-climbing winter adventurers can grab a fat bike courtesy of the College of St. Scholastica Outdoor Pursuits Team and ride trails around the quarry, or simply enjoy a hot beverage and cheer on the climbers from a front-row seat in the observation area.

-Evening activities from previous years have included dinner at Clyde Iron Works, a “climbers’ social” at Bent Paddle Brewery, live music, and featured presentations by world-renowned climbers like Margo Talbot, Rebecca Lewis and Nathan Kutcher.
+Evening activities from previous years have included dinner and drinks at local restaurants or breweries, a "climbers' social" at Bent Paddle Brewery, live music and featured presentations by world-renowned climbers like Margo Talbot, Rebecca Lewis and Nathan Kutcher.

 More Places to Climb